 October 29, 2018

-Git is a very powerful tool, that can be used to more than just archiving code and give you the possibility to revert and track changes.
+Git is a very powerful tool, that can be used for more than just archiving code and give you the possibility to revert and track changes.

 why those files we’re changed or why something was implemented that way.